 TBE is transmitted to humans via the bite of an infected tick or by consuming unpasteurised dairy products from infected animals.

-Monkeypox is a rare viral infection related to smallpox, mostly reported in Central and West Africa.
+Mpox is a rare viral infection related to smallpox, mostly reported in Central and West Africa.
 It is transmitted by animals (probably rodents) to humans.
 Human to human transmission is also possible.

 Why vaccines matter